 The College's highly qualified faculty members have international academic and industrial experiences in their fields and have obtained their Ph.D.'s from prominent universities in North America, Europe and Australia.
-The College houses modern facilities and specialized engineering labs that include Soil
+The College houses modern facilities and specialized engineering labs that include

-Mechanics lab, Environmental Engineering lab, Construction Materials lab, Hydraulics lab, Surveying lab, Electric and Electronic Circuits lab, Communications lab, Electric Power lab, Flight Simulation and Training lab, CISCO Academy lab, Multimedia lab, UNIX lab, Microprocessor lab, Thermal lab, Dynamics and Control lab, Mechatronics lab, Manufacturing and CAD/CAM lab, Mechanical Machine Shop, and many others.
+Soil Mechanics lab, Environmental Engineering lab, Construction Materials lab, Hydraulics lab, Surveying lab, Electric and Electronic Circuits lab, Communications lab, Electric Power and Renewable Energy lab, Microprocessors and Embedded Systems lab, Mobile Computing lab, Flight Simulation and Training lab, CISCO Academy lab, , Thermal lab, Dynamics and Control lab, Mechatronics lab, Manufacturing and CAD/CAM lab, Mechanical Machine Shop, and many others.
 These labs are furnished with the state-of-the-art equipment to help our students acquire the hands-on experience needed to pursue a successful professional engineering career.